 Below is the job description of the volunteer help we currently need.

 A vital part of fixing any problem, including hunger, is having an accurate picture of the current situation.
 To that end, Tampa Bay Network to End Hunger is working with the Academy of Nutrition & Dietetics in a research study to collect data on affordability, variety, & quality of foods approved by the Supplemental Nutritional Assistance Program (SNAP) at local retailers in Hillsborough County.

-The volunteer will visit assigned SNAP Retailers & conduct a single, 20 to 30 minute survey using a specialized application on an Android tablet.
-This volunteer activity can be done on your own schedule, but we do ask that you complete the surveys within a timely manner.
-If volunteers are comfortable using their own android phone or tablet and downloading the app to complete the surveys that is perfectly fine but if you don't have an Andriod table or phone, we can furnish one to be used for the survey.
+The volunteer will visit assigned SNAP Retailers & conduct a single, 20 to 30 minute survey using ta specialized application on an Android tablet.
+This volunteer position is completely independent & can be done on your own schedule, but we do ask that you complete the surveys within a timely manner.
+If you already have an Android tablet, that's great, but if you don't have one, we can furnish one to be used for the survey.

 Work Location and start date:

 There are 12 Retailers in the South Shore area that you could surveying, according to your choice.
 Each volunteer will survey at least one retail establishment.
 The 12 retailers are spread across Gibsonton, Lithia/Fort Lonesome, Ruskin, Apollo Beach, and Sun City Center.

 We will start our survey activity on October 28.